 This post may contain affiliate links.
 Read disclosure policy.

-This lemon olive cake recipe is moist and light, full of fresh lemon flavor, and easy to make, which is why, along with lemon loaf cake, lemon blueberry cake, and easy lemon bars, it’s the perfect citrusy dessert for any occasion!
+This lemon olive oil cake recipe is moist and light, full of fresh lemon flavor, and easy to make, which is why, along with lemon loaf cake and my lemon blueberry cake, it’s the perfect citrusy dessert for any occasion!

 Made with extra virgin olive oil for a tender crumb and fresh lemons for bright notes, this cake is simple yet perfect for Easter, baby showers, a weeknight treat, and then again in the morning for brunch!